import casadi as cs

 Cost function composition

-The scale of the problem is usually selected to be one of deviation of main controlled variable so the mutiplier of quadratic term \(Q\) is set to unity (or identity matrix in more complex multidimensional formulations).
+The scale of the problem is usually selected to be that of deviation of the main controlled variable, so the multiplier of the quadratic term \(Q\) is set to unity (or the identity matrix in more complex multidimensional formulations).

-For the command change penality, scaling \(R\) has to be chosen so that is remains in a good order of magnitude compared to target variable cost and still perform its function.
+For the command change penalty, the scale \(R\) must be chosen so that it remains in the right order of magnitude compared to the target variable cost while still performing its function.

-The last parameter \(S\) is the terminal penalization, generally set to a high value so that we enforce the last point in prediction horizon to match the set-point.
+The last parameter \(S\) is the terminal penalty weight, generally set to a high value so that we enforce the last point in the prediction horizon to match the set-point.

 # Set-point penality scale: